yabellini/SitioAcademico/content/blog/2020_compartirmaterialDOI_en/index.md

 linktitle: Share educational material and maintain authorship.
 summary: Sharing your educational material so that others can use it is a powerful and generous idea.
 In this post we tell you how to do it while maintaining your authorship.
 title: Share educational material and maintain authorship.
-authors:
+authors: []
+categories:
+  - English
-    - yabellini
+  - Education
-weight: 1
 tags:
-  - share
-  - open education
+  - Education
-  - technical tips
+  - Technical tips
+  - MetaDocencia
 ---

 As detailed in [[1]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005963) generating educational material requires a significant effort both for its initial development and to keep it updated.